-Bernedoodle temperaments are easy-going and mild natured.
-These gentle giants are loyal to their families and also make excellent guard dogs.
+Bernedoodle temperaments are easy-going and mild-natured.
+These gentle giants are loyal to their families and make excellent guard dogs.
 Your

-Bernedoodle can sometimes suffer from separation anxieties, so it is best to never leave your dog alone for a long time.
-Your Bernedoodle thrives on social interaction and does well with people and pets alike.
+Bernedoodle can sometimes suffer from separation anxiety, so it is best to never leave your dog alone for a long time.
+Your Bernedoodle thrives on social interaction and works well with people and pets.

-But, since they guard their families close, it is recommended to have early socialization with them as well.
+But, since they guard their families close, it is also recommended to have early socialization with them.

 Next on our list is energy levels.
 The Shepadoodle has a moderate to high energy level.
-While they can be perfectly content spending the day inside with you, at younger ages, they are very active.
+While they can be perfectly content spending the day inside with you, they are very active at younger ages.

-If you allow them to be a couch potato, it won’t be long before they have gained weight and become unhealthy.
+If you allow them to be couch potatoes, it won’t be long before they have gained weight and become unhealthy.

 If that happens to be time out hiking, swimming, or running, they are ok with that.
 If you prefer to stay inside and read a good book, they are ok with that too.

 Once your Bernedoodle is fully mature, this urge to rebel will fade.
-To train these Doodles, you have to be firm, patient, and understanding.
+You must be firm, patient, and understanding to train these Doodles.

 Size & Lifespan

 A Shepadoodle comes in two sizes.
-Most Shepadoodles come in a mini and standard size.
-The mini Shepadoodle grows to 30-50 pounds, and a full-grown standard is 50-90 pounds.
+Most Shepadoodles come in mini and standard sizes.
+The mini Shepadoodle grows to 30-50 pounds; a full-grown standard is 50-90.

 The average Shepadoodle also lives 12-15 years to give you plenty of time to love on your babies.

 So both of these Doodles have similar sizes and lifespans.
-But, the Bernedoodle has a leg up on the Shepadoodle because it comes in a toy size.
+But, the Bernedoodle has a leg up on the Shepadoodle because it is a toy size.

 When it comes to Doodle coat types, most of them are the same.
 That is because one of the key traits of Doodles is their hair.
 Doodles are considered hypoallergenic for their low to non-shedding coats.

-A Shepadoodle typically is bred to have curly or wavy coats, but straight hair is common in second generations.
-Most Shepadoodles come in black or brown and sometimes even a combination of the two.
+A Shepadoodle is typically bred to have curly or wavy coats, but straight hair is typical in second generations.
+Most Shepadoodles come in black or brown and sometimes even a combination.

-Bernedoodles also have wavy to curly coats, but straight coats are not common at all.
+Bernedoodles also have wavy to curly coats, but straight coats are uncommon.
 The most common colors are black, white, brown, or a combination of any of these colors.

-With both of these breeds, the curlier the coat means, the less it will shed.
+With both breeds, the curlier the coat means, the less it will shed.
 That is because the curly coats are more closely related to the Poodle coats, which are non-shedding.

-Both of these Doodles require the same amount of grooming since they have similar coats.
-Brushing should be done daily for more curly coat types, and at least once a week for wavy types.
+These Doodles require the same amount of grooming since they have similar coats.
+Brushing should be done daily for more curly coat types and at least once a week for wavy types.

-When you brush, you will want to get all the way down to the skin to prevent matting.
+When you brush, you will want to get down to the skin to prevent matting.
 Matting is very painful to your dog and can cause damage to the skin if not correctly taken care of.

 Your Doodle will also need to see a groomer regularly.
-Since their hair does not shed, it will continue to grow until cut.
+Since their hair does not shed, it will grow until cut.

-Grooming appointments are recommended every 6-12 weeks, depending on coat length.
-And, since both of these dogs can have trouble with socializing, you will want to start them young.
+Depending on coat length, grooming appointments are recommended every 6-12 weeks.
+And, since both dogs can have trouble socializing, you will want to start them young.

-Beginning the grooming process at a young age sets your puppy up for success.
-It will create a bond with your puppy and their groomer, and it will make grooming appointments faster and stress-free.
+Beginning the grooming process at a young age prepares your puppy for success.
+It will create a bond with your puppy and its groomer, making grooming appointments faster and stress-free.

 Even if your puppy doesn’t need a haircut, a simple nail trim and puppy bath can help get them prepped.
-These appointments are for their whole lives, so it is a great idea to start them off on the right foot.
+These appointments are for their whole lives, so starting them off on the right foot is a great idea.

 Shepadoodles are prone to getting things like hip dysplasia, skin diseases, pancreatic disease, bloat, and Von Willebrand’s disease.

 Knowing what to look for in genetic testing can help a potential owner make better decisions.
-And, it can help you prepare for the future with proper diet and exercise and even pet insurance.
+And, it can help you prepare for the future with proper diet, exercise, and even pet insurance.

 When you are comparing anything, you usually want to compare costs too.
 But, with pricing Doodles, it can be a little tricky.

-For instance, the average Shepadoodle price is anywhere from $250-$1,800.
+For instance, the average Shepadoodle price ranges from $250 to $1,800.
 The average Shepadoodle tends to land in the $700 range, but this can change depending on many factors.